oduameh/node-course/docs/Instructions/keys-and-wallets.md

 ## Keys

-We are now going to create payment keys, staking keys, addresses as well as submitting a simple transaction.
+We are now going to create payment keys, staking keys, and addresses as well as submitting a simple transaction.

-### Payment Keys
+### Payment keys

-Let's start by creating a couple directories to house our keys and addresses.
+Start by creating a couple directories to house your keys and addresses.

 :::danger